filecoin-project/devgrants/README.md

 - File an issue in this repo
 - Join our [community chat](https://github.com/filecoin-project/community#chat)

-Additionally, check out [these resources](https://filecoin.io/resources/) to learn more about Filecoin.
+Additionally, check out [filecoin.io](https://filecoin.io) or the [Filecoin Docs](https://docs.filecoin.io) to learn more about Filecoin.

 ## License